Potluck Discussion: Ideal Mental States, Mixing Energy Systems, and Memorable Failures

 Grant Holicky 21:16

-well, and vice versa.
+Well, and vice versa.
 On the other end of the spectrum, there’s that athlete that you’re talking about that doesn’t want things to change, because this is comfortable.
 This makes sense.
 This is what I can do.
 And that’s why there’s a spectrum of coaches, right?
-We’ve talked about this, you have a purely anecdotal coach on one end of the spectrum, who’s only just learned by being in the sport and coaching in sport.
-And on the other end of the spectrum, you have the pure sport scientist, I think this Dr. Sylar brings this up, that coaches are learning in the field, what sports scientists are learning in labs, where do you fall on that spectrum?
+We’ve talked about this, you have a purely anecdotal coach on one end of the spectrum who’s only just learned by being in the sport and coaching the sport.
+And on the other end of the spectrum, you have the pure sport scientist, I think this – Dr. Seiler brings this up, that coaches are learning in the field what sports scientists are learning in labs, so where do you fall on that spectrum?
 And I know that I come from that spectrum from the anecdotal side.
 And I’ve learned the science and taught myself those things as I’ve gone through, and other coaches coming from a very different angle.
 Well, let’s

 Trevor Connor 22:06

-go a little bit into the science even though I don’t have my research.
-What about the argument that
+Well, let’s go a little bit into the science even though I don’t have my research.
+What about the argument that –

 Grant Holicky 22:14

-if I’m Pigpen, your Linus and researches your blank area
+If I’m Pigpen, you’re Linus and research is your blanket.

 Trevor Connor 22:17

-I actually have I love peanuts as a kid.
-And Linus was definitely my favorite.
-Alright, I actually dressed up as him for multiple Halloween.
-So on to something here, which is really hard to do, because he’s just a kid.
-So really, all I did was walk around with a blanket, it was a great costume.
-I tried.
-Okay,
+– which is really hard to do, because he’s just a kid so really, all I did was walk around with a blanket, it wasn’t a great costume – I tried.

 Trevor Connor 22:53